gimlet-io/gimlet-documentation/src/pages/docs/exposing-gimlet-on-a-domain-name.md

 So far, you accessed Gimlet through a kubectl port-forward.
 In this section, you can read about how to use a real domain name secured by HTTPS.

-If you are evaulating Gimlet locally, you can use a service called Ngrok to expose Gimlet to external parties, like CI platforms.
+If you are evaluating Gimlet locally, you can use a service called Ngrok to expose Gimlet to external parties, like CI platforms.

 ## Exposing a local Gimlet with Ngrok